CrayLabs/SmartSim/doc/experiment.rst

 Orchestrator
 ------------
-The ``Orchestrator`` is an in-memory database with features designed to enable a wide variety of AI-enabled workflows, including features for online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational
+The orchestrator is an in-memory database with features designed to enable a wide variety of AI-enabled workflows, including features for online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational